Bodo-inc/Bodo-examples/examples/tpch/README.md

 ### Installation

-Here, we show instructions for using PySpark with EMR cluster.
+Here, we show the instructions for using PySpark with an EMR cluster.

 For other cluster configurations, please follow corresponding vendor's instructions.